x

 4. are confined in jail.

 First, request an Application for Ballot by Mail (ABBM) from the Early Voting Clerk in the political subdivision conducting your election, or from our office.
 You may also print an ABBM directly from our website (PDF), (Spanish version (PDF).
-Our Elections Assistance website (tamiu.turbovote.org) will also walk you through the process and will send you a pre-stamped, pre-addressed envelope to mail back your ABBM.
 Once received, read the instructions carefully, complete the ABBM form and return it to the Early Voting Clerk.
-The last date to request an Application for Ballot by Mail (ABBM) is October 27.
-The last date to submit your ballot by mail is November 7th (must be received by 7:00pm at the Elections Administration facility (if not postmarked).
+The last date to request an Application for Ballot by Mail (ABBM) is October 25.
+The last date to submit your ballot by mail is November 5th (must be received by 7 p.m. at the Elections Administration facility (if not postmarked).

 No. Section 11.001 of the Texas Election Code prescribes the specific qualifications necessary in order to vote in a Texas election.
 There is no requirement to have previously voted in the main election in order to participate in the subsequent run-off election.